Combustible Dust Testing & Dust Explosion Analysis

 The Minimum Explosive Concentration (MEC) or Lower Explosive Limit (LEL) test is conducted to determine the minimum quantity of combustible dust dispersed in the air, as a cloud that will form a flammable atmosphere.

-Working through a range of decreasing combustible dust powder concentrations, a powder is dispersed into an enclosed space (20L explosion vessel/sphere) using dry compressed air.
+A range of decreasing combustible dust concentrations are dispersed into an enclosed space (20L explosion vessel/sphere) using dry compressed air.
 The suspended dust cloud is then exposed to a large 2 kJ chemical ignition source and the following dust explosion is monitored, measured, and recorded, using high-accuracy piezoelectric transducers.
-Once ignition is achieved, a range of combustible dust/powder concentrations is then reduced until ignition is not possible and the minimum explosion concentration is established.
+Once ignition is achieved, a range of combustible dust concentrations are then reduced until ignition is not possible and the minimum explosion concentration is established.

 Data generated by the minimum explosive concentration test is predominantly used to ensure that levels of airborne dust are kept below the minimum threshold by which a flammable atmosphere can be created and a combustible dust explosion could occur.
 It may also confirm if a material is appropriate for processes with an established LEV system or a set dust extraction rate.

-The Limited Oxygen Concentration (LOC) test is conducted to determine the minimum quantity of oxygen, within an atmosphere, that would be sufficient enough to enable combustible dust, when dispersed in the air, to ignite when in contact with an ignition source.
+The Limiting Oxygen Concentration (LOC) test determines the minimum quantity of oxygen, within an atmosphere, that would be sufficient to enable combustible dust, when dispersed in the air, to ignite when in contact with an ignition source.

 VDI 2263 and BS EN 17077

-This combustible dust test is conducted to assess the behaviour (severity) of combustion propagation through a material deposit when ignited by an external ignition source.
+This dust explosion test is conducted to assess the behaviour (severity) of combustion propagation through a material deposit when ignited by an external ignition source.

 When the burning behaviour of solid material is known, fires or explosion dust hazards caused as a result of the introduction of open flames, hot embers or friction heat (on bearing failure) can be predicted and then avoided or mitigated.
 It also can be used as a screening tool to highlight materials that should be classified as a ‘flammable solid’ for safe handling and dangerous goods transportation.